alexKleider/phInfo/README.md

 Unfortunately `raspbian` is not shipped with the `ssh server` active by default and for this reason the target `Pi` must be run the first time with a screen and keyboard attached.
-Be sure the micro SD card is securely inserted and that you have an ethernet cable connecting the `Pi` to your your local network and through it to the Internet.
+Be sure the micro SD card is securely inserted and that you have an Ethernet cable connecting the `Pi` to your your local network and through it to the Internet.

-At the beginning of power up you'll briefly see a message that the root file system is being resized and then that it will do a reboot.
+At the beginning of power up you'll briefly see a message that the root file system is being re-sized and then that it will do a reboot.
 Once the boot process has completed, log on as user `pi` with password `raspberry` and then run: